Dana Evan Kaplan

-Dana Evan Kaplan (born October 29, 1960) is a Reform rabbi known for his writings on Reform Judaism and American Judaism.
+Dana Evan Kaplan (born October 29, 1960) is a Reform rabbi known for his writings on Reform Judaism, in particular, and American Judaism, generally.
 He has also written on other subjects, including American Jewish history and Jews in various diaspora communities.
 Kaplan has been the rabbi of Temple Beth Shalom of the West Valley in Sun City, Arizona, since June 2019.

-Since becoming rabbi in this Phoenix suburb, Kaplan has worked closely with Cantor Baruch Koritan and Educator Andre Ivory to build a thriving, multi-generational Reform congregation that would span the entire West Valley.
+Since becoming a pulpit rabbi in the Phoenix suburb, Kaplan has worked closely with Cantor Baruch Koritan and educator Andre Ivory to build a thriving, multi-generational Reform congregation that would span the entire West Valley.
 This geographical area has seen tremendous growth in recent years, and Kaplan has endeavored to reach out to the predominantly unaffiliated Jews in this region, as well as non-Jews who might be interested in exploring Jewish religious wisdom for the first time.

 Early life

 Kaplan was born and grew up in Manhattan.
 As a child, his parents sent him to Ramaz School, a Jewish day school on the Upper East Side.
 Rabbi Edward Klein of the Stephen Wise Free Synagogue had officiated at the marriage of Kaplan's parents in 1958.

 When his family moved farther uptown, they joined Rodeph Sholom on West 83rd Street.
-He studied at Friends Seminary until the age of fourteen, when his family moved again, this time to Waterbury, Connecticut.
+He studied at Friends Seminary until the age of fourteen (when his family moved again; this time to Waterbury, Connecticut).

 Kaplan attended Chase Collegiate School, where his aunt, Ruth Moskowitz, encouraged his love of writing.
-He credits her with stimulating his interest during the high school years in many of the issues that would later drive his academic and spiritual pursuits.
+He credits her with stimulating his interest during his high school years in many of the issues that would later drive his academic and spiritual pursuits.

-Kaplan graduated magna cum laude from Yeshiva University, received rabbinical ordination from Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Jerusalem in 1994, and a PhD in history from Tel Aviv University in 1997.
+Kaplan graduated magna cum laude from Yeshiva University; received rabbinical ordination from Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Jerusalem in 1994; and obtained a PhD in history from Tel Aviv University in 1997.